docrails-tw/guides/source/zh-TW/asset_pipeline.md

 On the other hand, web servers can be configured to serve compressed content directly from disk, rather than deflating non-compressed files themselves.

-Nginx is able to do this automatically enabling `gzip_static`:
+NGINX is able to do this automatically enabling `gzip_static`:

 ```nginx
 location ~ ^/(assets)/  {